Eligibility (for undergraduates)

 - See Jay Anderson (207 NHMC) to determine a date/time for your recital.

-- Download the Student Recital Reservation Form.
-Complete the information and email it to your applied teacher.
+- Complete the Event/Recital Reservation Form using your UT NetID and password.
 (Requests from student organizations must be completed by the organization's president and emailed to the organization's faculty advisor.)

 Degree recitals must be scheduled no later than 6 weeks prior to the recital date.